JuliaActuary/JuliaActuary.org/blog/julia-getting-started-actuaries.md

 - To execute certain commands, the above would be the same as `using Pkg; Pkg.add(["DataFrames", "CSV"])`

 Related to packages, is **environments** which are a self-contained workspace for your code.
 This lets you install only packages that are relevant to the current work.
 It also lets you 'remember' the exact set of packages and versions that you used.
 In fact, you can share the environment with others, and it will be able to recreate the same environment as when you ran the code.
 This is accomplished via a `Project.toml` file, which tracks the direct dependencies you've added, along with details about your project like its version number.
 The `Manifest.toml` tracks the entire dependency tree.

+Reproducibility via the environment tools above is a really key aspect that will ensure Julia code is consistent across time and users, which is important for financial controls.

 ### Editors